Getting Started with Windows 10

 - The "M" Icon (WLMS Notify) located in your device’s taskbar has convenient links to a number of resources:

 - Computer Name

 - Stay Awake — Presentation mode to stop your device from sleeping for four hours

 - Lock Screen

-- Get Help — Contact LSA IT, submit and view tickets, website, and search knowledge base articles.
+- Get Help — Contact LSA TS, submit and view tickets, website, and search knowledge base articles.

 - U-M Service Status Page — Information on outages, upgrades, and planned changes

 - MPrint — Printer Installer

 - Software Center — Download software from the WLMS App Store.

 - Windows 10 End User Readiness Guides and Tutorials